Registering Your Business

 HOW TO FILE: Illinois State Law requires that the Notice shall be published in a newspaper of general circulation within the county in which the Certificate is filed.
 Such notice shall be published once a week for three consecutive weeks.

-The Illinois Department of Professional Regulation (IDPR) is the main licensing agency for the State of Illinois for most professions.
+The Illinois Department of Professional Regulation (IDFPR) is the main licensing agency for the State of Illinois for most professions.
 Individuals must be licensed prior to conducting business as one of the listed professions.

 Business Tax Registration